juanmera01/lambda-api-template/README.md

 # lambda-api-template
 This is a node template for a simple API running over AWS Lambda.

-## This is a template, it means that youu MUST adapt the project to your need.
+## This is a template, it means that you MUST adapt the project to your need.

 If you want this code to run in a Lambda function behind an API Gateway, you need to configure the **integration templates**.